 Reviewer’s rating with pros and cons, and user ratings

 VLC Media Player is the most complete free media player we’ve tested.
-It’s fast, stable, and can play almost every format without issues.
+It’s fast, stable, and can play virtually all formats without issues.

 Pros: